Adebank/alx-pre_course/README.md

-Being a software engineer is fun, this is my first repository. so interesting
+Being a software engineer is fun, this is my first repository